 Our amended and restated certificate of incorporation includes a provision for the issuance of preferred stock, which may be issued in one or more series, with each series containing such rights and preferences as the board of directors may determine from time to time, without prior notice to or approval of stockholders.
 Among others, such rights and preferences might include the rights to dividends, liquidation preferences and rights to convert into common stock.
-The rights and preferences of any such series of preferred stock, if issued, may be superior to the rights and preferences a decrease in the price of our common stock.
+The rights and preferences of any such series of preferred stock, if issued, may be superior to the rights and preferences applicable to the common stock and might cause a decrease in the price of our common stock.